postmates/PMJSON/README.md

 #### Development

 * Change how options are provided to the encoder/decoder/parser.
 All options are now provided in the form of a struct that uses array literal syntax (similar to `OptionSet`s).
 The old methods that take strict/pretty flags are now marked as deprecated.
-* Add a new depth limit option to the decoder.
+* Add a new depth limit option to the decoder, with a default of 10,000.
 * Implement a new test suite based on [JSONTestSuite](https://github.com/nst/JSONTestSuite).
 * Fix a crash if the input stream contained a lone trail surrogate without a lead surrogate.
 * Fix incorrect parsing of numbers of the form `1e-1` or `1e+1`.